pellcorp/creality-wiki/docs/rpi.md

 !!! note

-    For the `--printer` argument specify the url of the file, so `--printer https://github.com/pellcorp/klipper-rpi/blob/master/config/printer-creality-ender3-s1plus-2022.cfg` or reference a local file if you did download it locally, so `--printer ~/printer-creality-ender3-s1plus-2022.cfg`
+    For the `--printer` argument specify the url of the file, so for example `--printer https://github.com/pellcorp/klipper-rpi/blob/master/config/printer-creality-ender3-s1plus-2022.cfg` or reference a local file if you did download it locally, so for example `--printer ~/printer-creality-ender3-s1plus-2022.cfg`

 #### Choose a Probe